Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 The arming sword is also frequently called a knight’s or knightly sword.
 It is single-handedly formed in a cross sword of the High Middle Ages, commonly used between ca. 1000 and 1350, rarely used in the 16th century.

-Arming swords are generally thought to be descendants of the swords of the migration time and Vikings.
+Arming swords are generally considered descendants of the swords of the migration time and Vikings.

 The arming sword was commonly used with a buckler or a shield.
-Before the longsword rose to prominence in the late 13th century as a result of technological advancements, it served as the knight’s primary battle sword.
+Before the longsword rose to prominence in the late 13th century due to technological advancements, it was the knight’s primary battle sword.
 Various texts and pictures express effective arming sword fighting without a shield.

 Based on Medieval texts, the soldier could use his empty to grab opponents without a shield.